Mahinur26/Food-Pantry/README.md

 # Food Pantry

-An AI-powered food pantry management application that helps you track your groceries, monitor expiration dates, and get recipe suggestions based on your inventory.
-Features intelligent image recognition to automatically identify and catalog food items using your device camera.
+An AI-driven food pantry management app that lets you organize groceries, keep track of expiration dates, and receive recipe recommendations based on what you have on hand.
+It uses smart image recognition to automatically detect and catalog food items through your device’s camera.

 ## Features